Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/diffuse_shaders.rst

    The Fresnel diffuse shader settings.

 Emit
-   Amount of light to emit
+   Amount of light to emit.
 Ambient
-   Amount of global ambient color the material receives Translucency
+   Amount of global ambient color the material receives.
+Translucency
-   Amount of diffuse shading on the back side Shadeless
+   Amount of diffuse shading on the back side.
+Shadeless
-   Make this material insensitive to light or shadow Tangent Shading
+   Make this material insensitive to light or shadow.
+Tangent Shading
    Use the material's tangent vector instead of the normal for shading -- for anisotropic shading effects (e.g. soft hair and brushed metal).